david-llamas-roman/davidllamasroman.com/README.md

   In this section you would find some free courses about technologies in which I have a good level.
 The videos will be uploaded in YouTube and, here, will be the text version of course and the video embedded.

 - **Get in touch**
-  In this section you would find a chat to talk with me, but do not by any reason.
+  In this section you will find a chat to talk with me, but do not by any reason.
 Only, for example, if you want to tell me something about a work issue, about a side or personal project that you have, about my content...
 I think that you understand the type of messages that I expect to receive.

 - **Licenses**
   In this section, it will show all licenses under which the website and its content are licensed.